-This safety manual for agricultural educators was prepared by Dr. Michael Spiess and Kathleen Reid.
+This safety manual for agricultural educators was prepared by Dr. Michael Spiess and Kathleen Reid in 2006.
+The manual was revised in 2009 by Michael Spiess and expanded in 2016 by Heather S. Clark and Michael Spiess.

 The goal of the project was to create a guide to promote health and safety in agricultural education facilities.
+While this manual was developed for use by California agricultural teachers the vast majority of the content is applicable to all programs.